High Nature Value Farming (HNVF)

 The initial BurrenLIFE research project which created a blueprint for the sustainable farming of the Burren, was awarded a ‘Best of the Best’ award for EU LIFE Nature projects in 2010, and continues to generate a lot of interest at an EU level.
 Equally, the Burren Programme has recently been featured as a case study at EU level in the context of Results Based Agri Environment Programmes (RBAPS) and is now a partner in a EU funded research project to extend this approach to other regions including Sligo-Leitrim and the Shannon Callows (Ireland) and the Navarra Region (Spain) (www.efncp.org).

 Closer to home, Burren Programme works with the Aran LIFE project www.aranlife.ie which adopts a similar approach to the initial Burren LIFE research project, in its efforts to protect the wonderful farmed landscape of the Aran Islands, Co.
 Galway.
-Over the past ten years, the Burren team and Burren farming community has hosted visiting groups from many other HNVF areas in Ireland including Kerry, Donegal, Mayo, Carlow, Wicklow and Waterford, as well as a number of groups from the UK and further afield.
+Over the past fifteen years, the Burren team and Burren farming community has hosted visiting groups from many other HNVF areas in Ireland including Kerry, Donegal, Mayo, Carlow, Wicklow and Waterford, as well as a number of groups from the UK and further afield.
 Burren Programme hopes to support these farming communities to access additional support, for example through the new ‘Locally Managed Agri Environment Schemes’ measure of the new Rural Development Programme.

 To find out more: